-School Survey Data for Non-State Schools - Qld 2017
+School Survey Data for Non-State Schools - Qld 2019

-The Board has developed a number of vodcasts to assist users with the completion of the School Survey Data for Non-State Schools – Queensland 2017.
+The Board has developed a number of vodcasts to assist users with the completion of the School Survey Data for Non-State Schools – Queensland 2019.
 Please click on a link below to view the vodcast.

-- the application of the minimum attendance requirements and applying the 'Beyond the control of' test;
+- the application of the minimum attendance requirements and applying the 'Beyond the control of' test

-- English as a Second Language tuition;
+- English as a Second Language tuition (updated for 2019)

-- full-time attendance - not eligible, even though exemption from attendance is granted by principal, further explained;
+- full-time attendance - not eligible, even though exemption from attendance is granted by principal, further explained

-- boarding students;
+- boarding students

-- students from isolated zones; and
+- students from isolated zones (updated for 2019)

-Data provided in the School Survey Data for Non-State Schools – Queensland 2017 (the ‘Census form’) are used by the Non-State Schools Accreditation Board (the ‘Board’) in connection with its statutory functions.
-The data are also used by the Queensland Department of Education and Training (the ‘Department’) in assessing the entitlement to allowances distributed to governing bodies of non-State schools on behalf of the Queensland Minister for Education.
+Data provided in the School Survey Data for Non-State Schools – Queensland 2019 (the ‘Census form’) are used by the Non-State Schools Accreditation Board (the ‘Board’) in connection with its statutory functions.
+The data are also used by the Queensland Department of Education (the ‘Department’) in assessing the entitlement to allowances distributed to governing bodies of non-State schools on behalf of the Queensland Minister for Education.

 The Census Day is the last Friday of February of each year.

-Complete the Census form using data as at Friday, 24 February 2017, except for Boarding fee concessions, which refers to 2016 data.
+Complete the Census form using data as at Friday, 22 February 2019, except for Boarding fee concessions, which refers to 2018 data.

 The Census form collects data on:

-- School/site details;
+- School/site details

-- Overseas students;
+- Overseas students

-- Full-time students;
+- Full-time students

-- Part-time students;
+- Part-time students

-- English as a second language (ESL) students;
+- English as a Second Language (ESL) students

-- Indigenous students;
+- Indigenous students

-- Students with disability (SWD);
+- Students with disability (SWD)

-- Students from isolated zones;
+- Students from isolated zones

-- Boarding students and Boarding fee concessions; and
+- Boarding students and Boarding fee concessions

-Recent legislative changes require that all enrolment, attendance and related documentation used in completing the Census form is to be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.
+Legislative changes require that all enrolment, attendance and related documentation used in completing the Census form is to be retained by the school/governing body for a period of five years from Census Day, and in a way that ensures the integrity and security of the data and documents.

-Last updated 17 February, 2017
+Last updated 22 February, 2019